andykee/lentil/docs/dev/tech_notes/diffraction/dft_sampling.rst

 Ensuring Nyquist-sampled output
 ===============================
-The relationship between input plane sampling and output plane sampling is defined by :math:`Q` and should be at least 2 to ensure the output plane is Nyquist-sampled for intensity:
+The relationship between input plane (spatial) sampling and output plane (spatial) sampling is defined by :math:`Q` and should be at least 2 to ensure the output plane is Nyquist-sampled for intensity:

 .. math::

     Q = \frac{\lambda \ F/\#}{du}

 In cases where the system :math:`Q` is less than 2, the propagation fidelity should be increased by oversampling to avoid ailiasing.
 High-frequency ailiasing is clearly apparent in propagations where :math:`Q < 2`:

 .. image:: /_static/img/discrete_Q_sweep.png
     :width: 800px
     :align: center

 For a given imaging system, :math:`du`, :math:`\lambda`, and :math:`z` are likely to be fixed.
-Therefore, :math:`Q` can only be increased in a discrete propagation by either more finely sampling the input plane (decrease :math:`dx`) or by oversampling the output plane (temporarily decrease :math:`du`) before rebinning the results to the native output sampling.
+Therefore, :math:`Q` can only be increased in a discrete propagation by either more finely sampling the input plane (decreasing :math:`dx`) or by oversampling the output plane (temporarily decreasing :math:`du`) before rebinning the results to the native output sampling.

 We more finely sample the output plane by introducing an ``oversample`` factor.
 The result is a smaller ``alpha`` term